Lawyer: US editor jailed in Myanmar fears he has COVID-19 | Law-Order

 - Thailand

-An American journalist being held in prison in Myanmar told his lawyer Thursday that he believes he has caught COVID-19, but prison authorities deny he is infected.
+An American journalist detained in Myanmar told his lawyer he believes he has COVID-19, but prison authorities deny he is infected.

 Danny Fenster was detained at Yangon International Airport on May 24 as he was trying to board a flight to go to the Detroit area in the United States to see his family.
 He is the managing editor of Frontier Myanmar, an independent online news outlet based in Yangon, Myanmar's biggest city.